Dr. Rob Ramseyer is in his eighth season at Friends University and now carries the title of VP of Athletics and Strategic Expansion.

 A new project Dr. Ramseyer recently initiated is the Impactful Coaching Project, launched last winter with men's golf head coach Dustin Galyon as a co-founder.
 The Impactful Coaching Project focuses on training coaches to develop the whole person.
 It has also birthed a podcast entitled "Beyond Coaching" and has already attracted 5,000 listeners.
 Two books from the project are also in the works, highlighted by a book Dr. Ramseyer co-authored with Galyon entitled "Coaching the 21st Century Athlete."

-Dr. Ramseyer continues to be duly recognized for his high-level work guiding the Friends University athletic department by being selected as a Cushman & Wakefield NACDA Athletic Director of the Year two seasons ago.
+Dr. Ramseyer continues to be duly recognized for his high-level work guiding the Friends University athletic department by being selected as a Cushman & Wakefield NACDA Athletic Director of the Year three seasons ago.
 He was one of only 28 winners of the prestigious honor and was presented with the award at the 58th Annual NACDA & Affiliates Convention at the World Center Marriott Resort in Orlando, Fla.

 In 2022-23, the Competitive Cheer Falcons captured their second straight KCAC championship, while the newly revitalized Men's Golf Falcons won the KCAC title in just their second year back on campus.

-Under Dr. Ramseyer's leadership, the athletic department recently facilitated a major renovation of the Garvey Center.
+Under Dr. Ramseyer's leadership, the athletic department facilitated a major renovation of the Garvey Center.
 Titled the "Garvey Capital Campaign", the renovation included a new weight room, training room, administrative offices, and the main entry lobby.

 In the 2020-21 campaign, the men's and women's indoor track and field teams each captured the KCAC championship.
 It was the seventh straight indoor league title for the Falcon women, who went on to finish fourth at the NAIA meet to tie their best national finish in program history.